MFAshby/mfashby.net/content/posts/2021-09-19-longboard-setup.md

 ![Longboard](/longboard.jpg)

-I recently picked up longboaring.
+I recently picked up longboarding.
 I enjoy snowboarding, but in the current pandemic + climate change it's looking less sustainable as a hobby, so I'm learning downhill longboarding.

 Current setup is pictured, links for individual items: